Skip to main content

 Distributed Denial of Service attack

-A method for taking a website or other Internet service offline, by coordinating many different computers to request or send data to it simultaneously.
+A method for taking a website or other internet service offline by coordinating many different computers to request or send data to it simultaneously.
 Usually the computers used to conduct such an attack are remotely controlled by people who have taken over the machines by breaking into them, or infecting them with malware.

 Secure Sockets Layer (SSL)

-The technology that permits you to maintain a secure, encrypted connection between your computer and some of the websites and Internet services that you visit.
+The technology that permits you to maintain a secure, encrypted connection between your computer and some of the websites and internet services that you visit.
 When you're connected to a website through this technology, the address of the website will begin with HTTPS rather than HTTP.
 Officially, its name was changed to Transport Layer Security (TLS) in 1999, but many people still use the old name.

 Domain name

-The address, in words or letters, of a website or Internet service; for example: ssd.eff.org
+The address, in words or letters, of a website or internet service; for example: ssd.eff.org

 Passive adversary